-Five Towns College New England Institute of Art New England Institute of Technology SUNY Cobleskill College credits may be earned by meeting the criteria of articulation agreements (see listing in Handbook) Tech has established with SELECT colleges.
+New England Institute of Technology SUNY Cobleskill

+College credits may be earned by meeting the criteria of articulation agreements (see listing in Handbook) Tech has established with SELECT colleges.
 In addition, check directly with the post-secondary institutions for any additional credits they may offer.

-Students must successfully meet the academic and attendance criteria for a two-year Wilson Tech Certificate of Completion, be High School diploma eligible, and pass the following exam: SkillsUSA Career Essentials Exam - Audio Production.
+Students must successfully meet the academic and attendance criteria for a two-year Wilson Tech Certificate of Completion, be High School diploma eligible, and pass the following exam: SkillsUSA Career Essentials Assessment: Audio-Radio Production Exam.